 How to Grow Clematis

 When selecting a clematis for your garden, you'll want to think about a couple things, which include its mature height, flowering time, and preferred planting conditions.
 Popular cultivars include 'Nelly Moser,' 'Jackmanii,' and 'Henryi,' each offering unique characteristics to suit different tastes and landscapes.

 A clematis vine does not climb by twining around something, as a pole bean or a morning glory does.
 It climbs by wrapping its leaf stems around something.
-Because these leaf stems are not very long, anything that's more than about 1/2 inch in diameter is too wide for the leaf stem to twist around.
-The easiest things for a clematis to grab onto, are twine, fishing line, wire, thin branches, wooden dowels or steel rods.
-The more grabbing opportunities you offer, the better, so even if you have a nice trellis, consider adding some twine "helper" lines, or covering your trellis with a grid of trellis netting.
+Because these leaf stems are not very long, anything that's more than about 1/2" in diameter is too wide for the leaf stem to twist around.
+The easiest things for a clematis to grab onto are twine, fishing line, wire, thin branches, wooden dowels, or steel rods.
+The more grabbing opportunities you offer the better, so even if you have a nice trellis, consider adding some twine "helper" lines, or covering your trellis with a grid of trellis netting.

-Clematis vary in their need for pruning.
-Some types flower on last year's vines, so you want to avoid cutting them to the ground in the spring.
-Others flower on current-year vines, so they don't mind being cut to the ground each year.
+Understanding the pruning groups of clematis is vital for proper care.
+Group 1 clematis blooms on old wood and requires minimal pruning, while Group 2 and Group 3 bloom on new wood and benefit from more extensive pruning.
 Rather than driving yourself crazy trying to keep track of the ideal pruning technique for each cultivar, try this common-sense approach: leave the prior year's growth in place until mid-spring.
 Begin pruning only when you can see which vines are dead and which ones are starting to leaf out.